Basilic

 Notes

-• Strategic approach: Start on Vercel-Supabase for rapid iteration, migrate to Google Cloud/AWS for production security
+• Strategic approach: Start with Supabase for rapid iteration, migrate to Google Cloud/AWS for production security

 • Supabase used as "Postgres as a service", not as platform dependency